Open Register Request to Remove Details

 Users of the Open Register include:

-- Businesses checking the identity and address details of people who apply for their services such as insurance, goods hire and property rental, as well as when they shop online
+- Businesses checking the identity and address details of people who apply for their services.
+This could be for insurance, goods hire and property rental, as well as when they shop online

-- Businesses selling age-restricted foods or services, such as alcohol and gambling online, to meet the rules on verifying the age of their customers
+- Businesses selling age-restricted foods or services, to meet the rules on verifying the age of their customers.
+These include alcohol and gambling online

-- Charities and voluntary agencies, for example to help maintain contact information for those who have chosen to donate bone marrow and to help people separated by adoption to find each other
+- Charities and voluntary agencies.
+For example to help maintain contact information for those who have chosen to donate bone marrow.
+Also to help people separated by adoption to find each other

 - Charities, to help with fundraising and contacting people who have made donations